Segejin/Scrobble/README.md

 If Scrobble were to continue, we would implement a networking system to be able to play other people on different computers.
 We would add a wild card and a past log of words that were previously played.
 Perhaps make a mobile phone application and highlighting the tiles that the players choose on the board.

 ##contributors
-* Cres Brooks @CBrooks12 lead programmer
+* Chris Brooks @CBrooks12 lead programmer
-* Craig Tottin @Segejin programmer
+* Craig Totten @Segejin programmer
 * Omar Alamoudi @Oalamoud programmer